All » Google Meet » Google Meet vs Zoom: An In-Depth Comparison

 Google Meet lets users display a specific tab on their Google Chrome browser, a more granular desktop sharing option than Zoom and others provide.

-This feature allows video content along with audio to be seen and heard by all participants.
+This feature allows video content along with the audio to be seen and heard by all participants.

 Participant muting